 Management's discussion and analysis of financial condition and results of operations is based on our Financial Statements, which have been prepared in accordance with GAAP.
 The preparation of these Financial Statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 We base our estimates on historical experience and other assumptions that are believed to be proper and reasonable under the circumstances.

-As of March 31, 2018, there have been no significant changes with regard to the critical accounting policies disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2017.
-The policies disclosed included the accounting for the following: regulatory assets and liabilities, pension and postretirement benefit plans, and income taxes.
 We continually evaluate the appropriateness of our estimates and assumptions.
 Actual results could differ from those estimates.
+We consider an estimate to be critical if it is material to the Financial Statements and it requires assumptions to be made that were uncertain at the time the estimate was made and changes in the estimate are reasonably likely to occur from period to period.
+This includes the accounting for the following: regulatory assets and liabilities, pension and postretirement benefit plans, and income taxes.
+These policies were disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2017.
+There have been no material changes in these policies except for the following: